Politics of Kyrgyzstan: Political history

 In assessing the election, the OSCE stated that Bakiyev had gained an "unfair advantage" and that media bias "did not allow voters to make an informed choice."
 Additionally, they found that the election was "marred by many problems and irregularities", citing ballot stuffing and problems with the counting of votes.
 On polling day Atambayev withdrew his candidacy claiming widespread fraud, stating "due to massive, unprecedented violations, we consider these elections illegitimate and a new election should be held."
 An opposition rally of 1,000 people in Balykchy on election day was broken up by riot police.

 The arrest of an opposition figure on 6 April 2010 in the town of Talas led opposition supporters to protest.
 The protestors took control of a governmental building, demanding a new government.
 Riot police were sent from Bishkek, and managed to temporarily regain control of the building.
 Later the same day several more opposition figures were arrested, while the government claimed to have regained control of the situation.
 The following day, however, hundreds of opposition supporters gathered in Bishkek and marched on the government headquarters.
 Security personnel attempted to disperse the protestors with the use of stun grenades and live rounds, at the cost of dozens of lives.
-The protests continued, however, resulting in the flight of President Bakiyev to his southern stronghold of Jalalabad, and the freeing later the same day of the arrested opposition figures.
+The protests continued, however, resulting in the flight of President Bakiyev to his southern stronghold of Jalal-Abad, and the freeing later the same day of the arrested opposition figures.
 A new government was formed under opposition leader Roza Otunbayeva, while Bakiyev remained for several days in southern Kyrgyzstan, before fleeing to Belarus, where he was given asylum by President Lukashenko.
 The new interim government held consultations on a new constitution, intended to increase the powers of the parliament and reduce those of the president.
 A referendum was held on the resulting document on 27 June 2010, and was approved by over 90% of voters, with a turnout of 72%.
 Elections were subsequently held on 10 October 2010.
 These elections resulted in five parties reaching the 5% threshold necessary to enter parliament.